tedin7/Company-Env-Classificator/README.md

 The ROC Curve exhibits an exceptional true positive rate across all false positive rate levels, confirmed by an AUC score of 0.99.
 This indicates a model with a high discriminative capacity between sustainable and non-sustainable classes.

-#### Lime Explanations
+### Lime Explanations

 We used Lime explanations to interpret the predictions of our model.
 Below are explanations for some sample records:

 ![LIME Explanation 1](Evaluation/LIME%20Explanations/output_image_combined.png)

-## Installation
+# Installation

 ### Prerequisites

 - Python 3.6+
 - PostgreSQL
-- Python packages: SQLAlchemy, FastAPI, uvicorn, pydantic, psycopg2-binary
+- Python packages: torch, pandas, numpy, nltk, scikit-learn, transformers, datasets, optuna, shap, seaborn, fastapi, uvicorn, pydantic, sqlalchemy, psycopg2-binary, sqlalchemy_utils, accelerate, lime

 ### Setup Environment